-We have thus finally obtained our convergence rate result for the projected gradient ascent scheme \eqref{eqn:OIR_prox_ascent}.
-We now finish the proof by using this result to derive the corresponding rate for the OIR projected gradient descent scheme \eqref{eqn:prox_update_rho}.
+This establishes the convergence rate result for \eqref{eqn:OIR_prox_ascent}.
+We finish the proof by using this result to derive the corresponding rate for the OIR projected gradient descent scheme \eqref{eqn:prox_update_rho}.
 Since $q(\theta) = 1 / \rho(\theta)$ and $K_m = K / m^2$, \eqref{ineq:conv1_13} implies that